 And since gold is an investment asset, when you sell your gold and make a profit, it's taxed as capital gains.
 However, depending on how you've maintained your gold, you'll have to pay taxes at the ordinary capital gains rate or at an overall rate of 28%.
 This is the case not only for gold coins and ingots, but also for most ETFs (exchange-traded funds), which are subject to taxes of 28%.
 Many investors, including financial advisors, have trouble owning these investments.

+A Roth IRA Gold account can be a great way to own gold without having to worry about taxes.
 They assume, incorrectly, that since the gold ETF is traded like a stock, it will also be taxed as a stock, which is subject to a long-term capital gains rate of 15 or 20%.
 Investors often perceive the high costs of owning gold as profit margins and storage fees for physical gold, or management fees and trading costs of gold funds.
 In reality, taxes can represent a significant cost of owning gold and other precious metals.
 Fortunately, there is a relatively easy way to minimize the tax implications of owning gold and other precious metals.

 Individual investors, Sprott Physical Bullion Trusts, can offer more favourable tax treatment than comparable ETFs.
 Because trusts are based in Canada and are classified as Passive Foreign Investment Companies (PFIC), U.S. UU.
 Non-corporate investors are entitled to standard long-term capital gains rates for the sale or repayment of their shares.